StephanosPSteer/Aubrushli_images/README.md

 # What it won't let you do

 Most stable diffusion things.
 Not even changing CFG_Scale (I leave at default, the thing is I figure if you are using for storyboards you just want to use it and not get too involved in the frankly a bit unpredictable cfg_scale).
-At the moment Image aspect ratio is wider than the normal (512 x 512 1:1) its 768 x 512 not quite 16:9.
+At the moment Image aspect ratio is wider than the normal (512 x 512 1:1) its 768 x 512 (Stability AI recommends at least one axis being 512) not quite 16:9.
 This is because this is aimed at storyboards and most storyboards will be wide screen.
 This may well cause issues on lower hardware.

 I havent added any controlnet features or actually any img to img features because the idea is to get images directly from a shot list.
 Thats not to say it won't look a million times better but it will be difficult to automate so maybe later I will try and incorporate those options.